Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 20

-Pisa is a city of art, an open-air museum and also a lively and modern city whose rhythms and everyday life are punctuated by an intense youth and student life.
-The leaning tower is the symbol of the city and the most famous Italian monument in the world, it is a 56-meter high white marble cylinder that was once the bell tower of the marble Romanesque cathedral.
+Pisa is a city of art, an open-air museum, and also a vibrant and modern city whose pace and daily routine are marked by a vibrant youth and student life.
+The Leaning Tower is the symbol of the city and the most famous Italian monument in the world.
+It is a 56-meter-tall white marble cylinder that once served as the bell tower of the marble Romanesque cathedral.

 1 hour Admission ticket included